 Irit Liberman - Office Manager and Visitor Center Coordinator

 Irit grew up on Kibbutz Ein Tzurim.
 Before enlisting in the IDF, she volunteered in a program in disadvantaged neighborhoods via the Israeli scouting movement.
 During her army service, Irit worked with new immigrants and youth at risk.
 A professional educational administrator for more than 20 years, she is committed to working with social change organizations whose ideology she shares.

 Niv grew up in Kiryat Tivon and was educated at the nearby Harduf Waldorf School.
-Upon graduation, he moved to Jerusalem where he worked with kids and young adults in a variety of educational settings.
-After completing his military service, Niv embarked on a long journey in Israel and abroad, visiting farms, working, hiking and living in nature.
+Upon graduation, he moved to Jerusalem where he worked in a variety of educational settings.
+After completing his military service, Niv embarked on a long journey in Israel and abroad, visiting farms, working, hiking, and living in nature.
 His first connection to Kaima was as a volunteer while studying for his B.A. in Philosophy and Jewish Thought at Shalem College.
-Over the years, Kaima remained on his mind.
-Immediately upon graduation, Nir joined Kaima's staff.
-Because of his previous experience, Niv was able to assume the challenging position of Agricultural Director.
-It is at Kaima where he feels he is able to combine his love for people and nature.
+Kaima always remained on Niv’s mind, and upon graduation he joined Kaima's staff, assuming the challenging position of agricultural director.

 Adi (Didi) Malka - Farm Manager